 Don’t underestimate the impact of your emotions when it comes to spending.
-There is psychology behind why you buy.
+There is a psychology behind why you buy.
 If you let your heart rule your head for any purchase, you may end up with debt problems.
 This spending intensifies when your purchase decision is driven by the fear of missing out (FOMO).

 According to an infographic from Ratehub.ca:

 - 70 per cent of Canadians believe that 25 per cent of their debt has been caused by FOMO